Generative Neural Operators through Diffusion Last Layer: Background

 where $\mathcal{A}$ and $\mathcal{U}$ are function spaces and the output is determined by a deterministic rule \cite{Kovachki23, azizzadenesheli24}.

 For stochastic systems, it is natural to generalize deterministic operators to \emph{stochastic operators}:

-where $\mathcal{R}(\mathcal{U})$ denotes the space of $\mathcal{U}$-valued random functions.
+where $\mathcal{P}(\mathcal{U})$ denotes the space of probability measures on $\mathcal{U}$.
 Equivalently, $\mathcal{G}^\ddagger(a)$ specifies a conditional distribution over outputs $u \mid a$, so that a single input function induces a distribution of possible solutions rather than a unique realization \cite{Bulte25}.

 Deterministic operators are recovered as a special case: if $\mathcal{G}^\ddagger(a) = \delta_{\mathcal{G}^\dagger(a)}$, then the conditional law collapses to a Dirac measure concentrated at $\mathcal{G}^\dagger(a)$.